 The programme overall consist of four semesters, of which two will be at one of the partner Universities.
-If students come to Southampton for their first year on the programme, they will do two taught semesters based on the MSc System on Chip programme.
-If students come to Southampton for their second year on the programme, they have four optional taught modules in the first semester and will then undertake an individual project in the second semester.
+If students come to Southampton for their first year on the programme, they will do two taught semesters based on the MSc Microelectronics Systems Design programme.
+If students come to Southampton for their second year on the programme, they have three optional taught modules in the first semester and a compulsory Project Preparation module that runs over both semesters, and will undertake an individual project in the second semester.

 However students have the flexibility to select electives across the entire range of MSc programmes offered within the department, provided that modules are appropriate to Embedded Computing Systems.
 This is to be determined in consultation with the Programme Leader at Southampton.
-For example, a student may have an interest in software or web science modules and these can be taken when students meet the module pre-requisites.
+For example, a student may have an interest in software or web science modules and these can be taken when students meet the module prerequisites.